MrNavasardyan/django/README.md

 # django
-My educational test on projects on Django
+My educational tests on projects on Django